MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/peer-to-peer.md

 # Workaround for peer-to-peer connection

-The end result of matchmaking is a Match--a collection of tickets that satisfy the rules for the queue.
-For titles with a dedicated server, the match ID is unique and can be used to identify groups of players that should play together.
+The end result of matchmaking is a Match - a collection of tickets that satisfy the rules for the queue.
+For titles with a dedicated server, the match ID is unique, and can be used to identify groups of players that should play together.

 In the peer-to-peer case however, the title needs to pass connection information to each other.
 This tutorial describes a workaround to perform this.